johnvuko/JT3DScrollView/README.md

 ```

-Currently there is only one effect `JT3DScrollViewEffectCards`.
+You can disable the effect and act like a classic `UIScrollView` by setting the effect
-You can disable the effect and act like a classic UIScrollView with `JT3DScrollViewEffectNone`.
+`JT3DScrollViewEffectNone`.

 ## Requirements